Azasakhe/Netflix/How-install-the-addon.md

 *2 Automatically installed
 </sup>

-### Notice for Android
+### Notice

+Android:
-This add-on works with most _Netflix certified_ android devices, but video playback is not guaranteed on all android devices.
+This add-on works with most _Netflix certified_ android devices, but video playback is not guaranteed on all models of android devices.

+Fedora Linux:
+The add-on can not be run on Kodi 18.x with Fedora 32 or higher (is mandatory use Kodi 19.x)

 ---